Are you sure?

 Note: changing your location will empty your cart.

 Cut the rubbish: Five things you should know about compostable cups

 With continuing concerns around single-use packaging and the impact on our environment, there has been a big shift in the market with increasing demands for sustainable alternatives.

 There is a big question mark around recycling and composting, what is the difference and what is the right disposal option for food packaging, specifically takeaway cups.
 We are here to bring you the facts on compostable cups.

-1. Compostable packaging including PLA hot cups are made with a bioplastic lining.
-In some cases it is made from plants which does reduce the use of fossil fuels, however, it is still a polymer, contrary to claims by suppliers describing PLA as made from plants not plastic.
+1. Compostable packaging including PLA hot cups are made with a bioplastic lining.This lining is made from plants which reduces the use of fossil fuels.
+The product itself is a polymer, but has a renewable base.